eacardenase/Tinder/README.md

-#  Tinder iOS app built in UIKit with Swift
+#  Tinder Clone written in Swift using UIKit